Code-Institute-Submissions/florys/TESTING.md

 ## Bugs

-- As you can see from the screenshots, the functionalities to upload custom images for the blog and the profile were working before on this project. this issue is due to some S3 bucket policy, but the placeholder images gets uploaded.
+- As you can see from the screenshots, the functionalities to upload custom images for the blog and the profile were working before on this project. this issue is due to some S3 bucket policy, but the placeholder images get uploaded correctly if nothing is there, otherwise it retrieve an error.
-Whenever adding / editing a post or a profile, I would suggest to leave the image field blank.
+Whenever adding / editing a post or a profile, I would suggest to leave the images field blank so the post gets created with the placeholder image and the same during the profile creation.
 I am also aware that this project does not require AWS, and it was my personal choice.

 - I initially implemented the login with google and github but, it was working fine at first, but as the application got bigger,